markpatton/pass-uber-interleaved/pass-core/README.md

 # Introduction

-This module is responsible for PASS backend services.
+This module is a Spring Boot application which provides the PASS REST API.

 # Building